A Comprehensive Review with Actionable Recommendations

-Training that includes updated new employee training, continued in-house education sessions for current users, and the creation of additional modules for specific functionality training, such as inventory transaction processing, purchase order processing for authorized buyers, and Lawson Reports and Analytics.
+As a result of the Lawson system audit, the consultant identified specific training that needed to take place on a regular basis to build general awareness and knowledge of features and functionality to help improve users’ productivity on the Lawson platform.
+That training included updated new employee training, continued in-house education sessions for current users, and the creation of additional modules for specific functionality training, such as inventory transaction processing, purchase order processing for authorized buyers, and Lawson Reports and Analytics.

-In a short period of time, the Surety consultant came in and put actionable items and recommendations in front of our senior management that will make a real difference in the future use and integration of our systems,” said the IT manager at the healthcare provider.
-“From uncovering small, correctable coding issues and recommending new Lawson modules to outlining training needs across the organization, Surety conducted one of the most thorough system audits that our organization has ever undertaken.
-We look forward to working with their consultants again, as we implement many of their recommendations.
+“In a short period of time, the Surety consultant came in and put actionable items and recommendations in front of our senior management that will make a real difference in the future use and integration of our systems,” said the IT manager at the healthcare provider.
+“From uncovering small, correctable coding issues and recommending new Lawson modules to outlining training needs across the organization, Surety conducted one of the most thorough Lawson system audits that our organization has ever undertaken.
+We look forward to working with their consultants again, as we implement many of their recommendations.”